ZhuangLab/Chromatin_Analysis_2020_cell/sequential_tracing/installation_guide.md

-# Chromatin_Tracing_Analysis

-## Sequential tracing for chromosome-wide imaging
+# Sequential tracing for chromosome-wide imaging

+## Installtion guide

 by Pu Zheng

 2020.06.15

-(update, 2020.06.30, updated, 2020.07.09)

 Example code in this folder has been verified and tested by the following installation steps on Windows Server 2019 (should be similar in Windows 10)